Carnivores are meat-eating mammals. Learn about tigers, coyotes, and other predators of the animal kingdom.

-What's a full moon without the howl of a wolf echoing in the background?
+What's a full moon without the cry of a wolf echoing in the background?
 Are wolves really howling at the moon or just talking among themselves?

 Wolves are wild predators and could kill your beloved Fido for a tasty meal.
 But will these animals come after you, or do they prefer a drama-free neighborhood?

 Contrary to popular belief, the leaders of a wolf pack aren't always hyper-aggressive social climbers.
 The truth is more nuanced, and more interesting.